When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Execution Model

 If the cumulative demand exceeds the cumulative supply, the scheduled T-gate demand at that logical step cannot be executed when planned because the required T-states are not yet available.
 The execution must then wait for future T-state production.
 We refer to this waiting as a \emph{stall}, and to the unmet cumulative demand as \emph{backlog}.
 Any contiguous interval of logical steps for which $A_\sigma(t) > Ct + B$ holds is a \emph{backlog-active interval}.

 Figure~\ref{fig:delta_max_illustration} illustrates this model.
-The curve $A_\sigma(t)$ shows cumulative demand, while the line $Ct+B$ shows the maximum cumulative supply, where the intercept $B$ corresponds to the available buffer.
+The curve $A_\sigma(t)$ shows cumulative demand, while the line $Ct+B$ shows the maximum cumulative supply, where the intercept $B$ corresponds to the initially available buffer.
 Whenever the demand curve rises above the supply curve, backlog accumulates and execution is delayed.
-In the present trace-level execution model, each logical time step is treated as an atomic demand unit: the T gates assigned to a given step must be executable together when that step is reached, rather than being partially discharged across multiple later logical steps.
-Under this semantics, a logical step with demand exceeding the maximum simultaneously available stock, $B+C$, is infeasible.
-Equivalently, if $D_\sigma(t) > B + C$ for some $t$, then the schedule is marked infeasible under the current model and we assign $T_{\text{exe}}=\infty$ for that instance.
-The finite-instance analysis in the remainder of the paper is therefore conditional on this atomic-step delivery model.
+In the present trace-level execution model, each logical time step is treated as an atomic demand unit: the T gates assigned to a given step must be executable together when that step is reached, without splitting that step's demand across later logical steps.
+Under this semantics, a logical step whose demand exceeds the maximum simultaneously available stock, $B+C$, cannot be executed as scheduled.
+Equivalently, if $D_\sigma(t) > B + C$ for some $t$, we mark that schedule instance infeasible under the trace-level model and set $T_{\text{exe}}=\infty$.
+Such cases correspond to schedules that would require finer-grained splitting or rescheduling beyond the fixed-step model.
+The finite-instance analysis in the remainder of the paper is therefore conditional on this atomic-step delivery semantics.